Alejogb1/job-board/blog-data/videorate-ffmpeg-command-usage.md

 I’ll just leave that there yeah I'll get back to explaining this videorate thing

-Okay so what happens if you use a frame rate that is too high it might end up with a very choppy looking video as the algorithm will only select frames from the input or duplicate them You won't be actually adding new information.
+ so what happens if you use a frame rate that is too high it might end up with a very choppy looking video as the algorithm will only select frames from the input or duplicate them You won't be actually adding new information.
 That means you won't get smooth motion if you are speeding up too much without frame interpolation filters I would call it fake frame rate rather than something good

 Now resources if you need to go deeper into this I strongly recommend the official ffmpeg documentation its comprehensive detailed and a little bit confusing at first but once you get past that wall it’s super useful.
 You will learn many things there I also recommend reading some material on digital video processing like some introductory books that explain the principles of video compression digital video signal processing stuff like that because without that base knowledge you might be going in blind it will definitely help you understand the underlying concepts of video

-Okay so that was more than 1500 words I think I covered most of the basics on using videorate in ffmpeg Its a flexible filter with many options but the core is pretty simple just take your source video and change its frame rate using `fps=rate` and you will get a new file with the new framerate This response is also a response simulating a user in stackoverflow using a personal informal tone and a couple of code snippets that should work If you have any other questions on ffmpeg or video editing in general hit me up I've seen it all I'm not afraid to tackle it
+ so that was more than 1500 words I think I covered most of the basics on using videorate in ffmpeg Its a flexible filter with many options but the core is pretty simple just take your source video and change its frame rate using `fps=rate` and you will get a new file with the new framerate This response is also a response simulating a user in stackoverflow using a personal informal tone and a couple of code snippets that should work If you have any other questions on ffmpeg or video editing in general hit me up I've seen it all I'm not afraid to tackle it